-Option 2: You will create two new modules on material we did NOT cover in this course.
+You will create two new modules on material we did not cover in this course or redo existing two modules.
 This includes creating lecture(s) slides, providing supplemental readings or videos, creating the discussion topic for the week, and creating the assignment for the week.
-You will need to complete a lesson plan for TWO modules NOT covered in the class, in total you should have two weeks worth of materials including lectures, 2 discussion topics, and 2 assignments minimum.
+You will need to complete a lesson plan for TWO modules, in total you should have two weeks' worth of materials including lectures, 2 discussion topics, and 2 assignments minimum.
 This option will allow students to add in material they feel like was lacking from the course and could provide additional information that is added into future courses.

-The final paper/project is due on April 29th by 11:59 PM.
-Late submissions for the final project will be accepted but will receive a 25%-point reduction and can be submitted no later than May 1st @ 11:59 PM.
+The final paper/project is due on December 6th by 11:59 PM.
+Late submissions for the final project will be accepted but will receive a 25%-point reduction and can be submitted no later than December 8th @ 11:59 PM.